nzmpi/CharityStreamV2/README.md

   1. Check your streams.
   2. Withdraw available funds.

-In `Home` tab you can get some info about a campaign, proposition or stream and can:
+In `Home` tab you can get some info about campaigns, propositions or streams and can:

   1. Donate to a campaign.
   2. Vote for a proposition (this dApp uses [the quadratic voting](https://en.wikipedia.org/wiki/Quadratic_voting)).